When Boaz Weinstein, the hedge fund manager best known for betting against

 Play the Odds, Not Certainty

-The lesson from blackjack — and from Weinstein’s philosophy — is that investing is
+The lesson from blackjack — and from Weinstein’s philosophy — is that

 never about certainty; it’s about probabilities.
-Technical analysis helps spot
+Technical analysis helps

 short-term tilts in momentum.
 Fundamental analysis helps uncover long-term